NoamZeise/nze-game-sdl/README.md

 ```
 ### Installing SDL2 on other systems

-follow the instructions for your system given in the repo for [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2), but remember you also need to get sdl2_mixer, sdl2_ttf and sdl2_image.
+Follow the instructions for your system given in the repo for [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2), but remember you also need to get sdl2_mixer, sdl2_ttf and sdl2_image libraries.

 ## Dependancies